 Since its founding in 1967, the Medical School’s Program in the History of Medicine has been dedicated to research and teaching in the intellectual, political, cultural, and social history of disease, health care, and medical science.
-The history of medicine provides students with a historical perspective on the role health, medicine, and disease play in society today.
-It prepares students to think critically about historical and contemporary health issues.

 Developing a cure takes a combination of brilliant minds, high-tech facilities and robust funding to ensure scientists can do their work.
 The Schulze Diabetes Institute brings it all together.